-14.4 Context menu
+15.5 Context menu

 Some operations can also be performed via the context menu.
 We invoke this by clicking the right mouse button on the tooth geometry.
-Besides the operations described previously, such as aligning the implant, removing the tooth, or replacing it with another type, it is also possible here to group up tooth with implant and move them together across the scene, and also choose the point of rotation of the draggers (the Pivot) as described in chapter 14.2.
+Besides the operations described above, such as aligning the implant, removing the tooth, or replacing it with another type, it is also possible to group a tooth with an implant and move them together across the scene, and also to choose the point of rotation of the draggers (the Pivot) as described in chapter 14.2.

-15 Tooth segmentation
+16 Tooth and jaw segmentation

-Blue Sky Plan® makes it possible to segment and remove individual teeth from the data.
-The following two segmentation methods are supported.
+Blue Sky Plan® makes it possible to segment and remove individual teeth and jaws from the data.
+The following segmentation methods are supported.
+Segmentation is available in the Model Master module > Panels > Segmentation.
+Automatic segmentation for both tooth and jaw is accessible via Model Master > Tools > Automatic Teeth Segmentation or Automatic Jaw Segmentation.